interminablefields/git-scribe/README.md

 # git-scribe 🧃
-a CLI commit message builder to improve the experience of writing good commit messages.
+a CLI commit message builder to improve the experience of writing actually useful commit messages.

 follows the [conventional commit](https://www.conventionalcommits.org/en/about/) specs.